Security is not a feature. It's the foundation.

 We will notify affected users within 72 hours of any confirmed security incident, per GDPR Article 33.

 We are currently undergoing a SOC 2 Type II audit with an independent third-party auditor.
 This covers security, availability, and confidentiality.
-We expect to publish the report in Q3 2026.
 Enterprise customers can request our current security questionnaire and trust documentation.

 Questions or concerns?

-Email our security team at [email protected] .
+Email our security team directly.
 We respond within 24 hours.